microsoft/fast/docs/en/contributing/testing.md

 ### Testing with Applitools

-[Applitools](https://eyes.applitools.com/) can be used to visual regression test UI changes on your own branches allow to execute automated tests against Selenium WebDriver.
-Currently, ChromeDriver and FirefoxDriver are supported.
+[Applitools](https://eyes.applitools.com/) can be used to run visual regression tests on UI changes for your branches and allows you to execute automated tests against Selenium WebDriver with ChromeDriver and FirefoxDriver.

-Prior to making any UI changes on a new branch, it's recommended to initially run Applitools to create a baseline set of images.
+Before making any UI changes on a new branch, run Applitools to create a baseline set of images.

-1. The first time the test is executed on a new branch, screenshots are created as 'undefined' status.
+1. When executing a test for the first time on a new branch, Applitools generates screenshots with an 'undefined' status.
-2. After the tests finish users should select all checkbox's and choose to save to generate the baseline image.
+2. Once the tests finish, users should select all checkboxes and click **save** to generate the baseline image.
-3. Next perform UI code changes.
+3. Make changes to your UI code.
-4. Rerun the first set of tests and for all snapshots that match the baseline - they will turn green and show as 'passed' status.
-Any 'undefined' status would be additional UI changes added.
-Though to get into this scenario new test cases would be required in the `./run-msft-docs.js` file.
-Any anomalies will be marked red as 'failed' status.
+4. Rerun the first set of tests and for all snapshots that match the baseline - the images turn green and show as 'passed' status.
+Any images with 'undefined' status would be caused by additional UI changes.
+Getting into this state requires new test cases in the `./run-msft-docs.js` file.
+Anomalies marked red have a 'failed' status.
-5. Manually review all UI changes and if the changes are desired, select and choose to save the new baseline.
-Anything else should be changed and retested.
+5. Manually verify all the UI changes and save the new baseline.

+Once undesired changes are fixed, retest:

 ```bash
 node build/testing/applitools/test-javascript.js